lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/COVER_LETTER.md

 WHY JAMIA?

-This manuscript is an excellent fit for JAMIA because:
-• Aligns with the journal's focus on AI in medicine and clinical decision support
-• Addresses timely concerns about LLM reliability in healthcare
-• Provides rigorous empirical evidence with immediate clinical implications
-• Appeals to diverse readership (clinicians, AI researchers, policymakers)
-• Contributes to ongoing dialogue about responsible AI in medicine
+This manuscript is an excellent fit for JAMIA because: â€¢ Aligns with the journal's focus on AI in medicine and clinical decision support â€¢ Addresses timely concerns about LLM reliability in healthcare â€¢ Provides rigorous empirical evidence with immediate clinical implications â€¢ Appeals to diverse readership (clinicians, AI researchers, policymakers) â€¢ Contributes to ongoing dialogue about responsible AI in medicine

 DECLARATIONS

-• This manuscript represents original work not previously published or under consideration elsewhere
-• A preprint version is available on medRxiv for community feedback and rapid dissemination
-• All authors have approved the manuscript and agree with submission to JAMIA
-• We have no conflicts of interest to declare
-• The study used publicly available de-identified data and did not require IRB approval
-• All data, code, and analysis scripts will be made publicly available upon acceptance
+â€¢ This manuscript represents original work not previously published or under consideration elsewhere â€¢ A preprint version is available on medRxiv for community feedback and rapid dissemination â€¢ All authors have approved the manuscript and agree with submission to JAMIA â€¢ We have no conflicts of interest to declare â€¢ The study used publicly available de-identified data and did not require IRB approval â€¢ All data, code, and analysis scripts will be made publicly available upon acceptance

 COMPETING INTERESTS